Vishvadeep2021/bankmanagement/README.md

 # bankmanagement
-I have created a banking website using html,css &amp; php for frontend and phpmyadmin for back end. i have created this project for my internship web development
+I have created a banking website using html,css &amp; php for frontend and phpmyadmin for back end. i created this project for my web development internship